Charlie-XIAO/trayinit/docs/event-api-proposal.md

 When `trayinit` internally decides to open its own declarative menu in response to a primary interaction, that internal menu-opening policy does not need to generate a public `ContextMenu` event by itself.

+On Linux SNI/DBus, `menu_on_primary_click` should be documented as best-effort.
+The host may choose its own primary-click behavior once a menu is exported, and some desktops do not make this a reliable dynamic toggle.

 ### `Scroll`